nvidia-holoscan/holohub/README.md

 1. Custom base image

 It is possible to configure a custom base image for building the Holohub container.
-E.g., if you built Holoscan SDK locally and want to use the locally built container as base image, use the following command:
+E.g., if you built Holoscan SDK locally and want to use the locally built container as the base image, use the following command:

 ```bash
   ./dev_container build --base_img holoscan-sdk-dev:latest --img_fqn holohub:sdk-dev-latest